One Week Peru Itinerary - Lima, Cusco, and the Sacred Valley

 Morning - Cusco-area ruins

-Take a picnic with you this morning as you get a private taxi to take you out to the bustling colonial village of Pisac – your base for tonight – via a quartet of some of the area’s most important Inca sites.
+Take a picnic with you this morning as you get a private taxi to take you out to the bustling colonial village of Pisac, your base for tonight.
+En route, you’ll stop off at a quartet of interesting, important, and beautiful Inca sites.

 Next up on the road to Pisac is Q’enqo, a ceremonial rock plastered in symbols such as the puma, condor and llama that were of importance to Inca culture.